 Children also drown in less obvious locations, like nappy buckets, water tanks, water features and fish ponds – even pets’ water bowls.

-For every drowning, approximately three other children are hospitalised from non-fatal drowning incidents.
+For every drowning, approximately seven other children are hospitalised from non-fatal drowning incidents.
 Some of these result in severe brain damage.

 Water safety for kids: the basics